y3rsh/income-chart/README.md

-# Income Levels and Lifestyle Choices
+# US Income Levels and Lifestyle Choices 2025
 ![Income Chart](income_chart.png)

-This chart represents different income levels, their associated job roles, and the lifestyle choices available at each income bracket.
+Disclaimer:

-It is a broad generalization and does not account for the many variables that can affect lifestyle choices, such as location, family size, personal preferences, culture, religion, and economic conditions.
+This chart is a broad generalization and does not account for the many variables that can affect lifestyle choices, such as;
+location, family/family of origin, dependents, personal preferences, culture, religion, and economic conditions.
+This is a "Dad" picture, to help folks visualize the impact of income on lifestyle choices.